flutter/samples/game_template/README.md

 # Integrations

 The more advanced integrations are disabled by default.
-For example, achievements are not enabled at start because you, the developer, first have to set them up (the achievements need to exist in App Store Connect and Google Play Console before they can be used in the code).
+For example, achievements aren't enabled at first because you, the developer, have to set them up (the achievements need to exist in App Store Connect and Google Play Console before they can be used in the code).